 In addition, this comes down to the bigger picture.
 Does your company have a culture of learning?
 A growth mindset is the ultimate driver of continuous learning - and consequently development plan completions.

 Now that you've put everything into place, it's time to track the success of your career development plan.
 To do that, you need to approach it from two different angles - the employee's level and the company's level.

 From the employee's side, you'll want to ensure that the activities in the employee development plan are elevating their skills and making a tangible improvement over time.

 Many times, it's not possible to objectively measure the progress of some skills (example: soft skills).
 For this, you will have to resort to interviews with your employees.
 Also, it's a good idea to ask their direct managers if they see any improvements moving in the right direction.

-You can use our customisable templates to schedule meetings, run pulse surveys to get more timely results.
+You can use our customizable templates to schedule meetings to run pulse surveys to get more timely results.
 That way, you can make changes more quickly if things don't seem to be going in the right direction.